DAIC-tud/docs/content/en/tutorials/apptainer/index.md

 {{% /alert %}}

 ### Pulling from NVIDIA GPU cloud (NGC)
 This is a specialized registry provided by NVIDIA for GPU accelerated applications or GPU software development tools.
 These images are large, and one is recommended to download them locally in your machine, and only send the downloaded image to DAIC. _For this, you need to have Apptainer locally installed first_.

-{{% alert title="Tip" color="info" %}}
 To install Apptainer in your machine, follow the official [Installing Apptainer instructions](https://apptainer.org/docs/admin/main/installation.html).
-Apptainer needs a Linux kernel to run.
-Thus, if you are a Mac user, you can use [Lima](https://github.com/lima-vm/lima) to install both a Linux virtual machine and Apptainer.
+Apptainer needs a Linux kernel to run, if you create your container on a MacBook, or a computer with a different CPU architecture than the target system, there is a good chance that the container will not run.
-{{% /alert %}}

 {{% alert title="Warning" color="warning" %}}
  By default, Apptainer images are saved to `~/.singularity`.
 Ideally, to avoid quota issues, you'd set the environment variable `SINGULARITY_CACHEDIR` to a different location.
 At present, both the `bulk` and `umbrella` filesystems do not support pulling images, so you are advised to pull these to your local machine and then copy over the image file to DAIC.